 Something of a pioneer in shopper marketing after a 17-year career in consumer goods, Mike is the CEO of engage, a company that helps organisations create the insight and strategy required to drive their marketing and sales efforts.

 We spoke to Mike and he told us that trade marketing has been around for over 25 years, but the need for trade marketing became more apparent when fast-moving consumer goods companies [FMCGs] became concerned about several critical issues.

 In this blog post, Mike reveals how FMCGs were worried about 3 things in particular:

-As technology advanced apace throughout the decade, the big business challenge was how to reach an increasingly dispersed audience.
+As technology developed throughout the decade, the big business challenge was how to reach an increasingly dispersed audience.

 All of a sudden, consumers became more distracted than ever before.
 Where manufacturers could once speak to audiences whenever they wanted, now they couldn't.

-As a result, the cost of communicating to consumers increased and the captive audience that exists in a retail shop became more valuable.
+As a result, the cost of connecting with consumers increased and the captive audience that exists in a retail shop became more valuable.

 In the 1990s, businesses began to group multiple products into ranges, rather that treat them as individual items.

 So, for instance, a toiletries section might include several things that aren’t always conveniently related.
 We might be talking about toothpaste, toothbrushes and dental floss, but equally, we might also have to consider deodorants, toilet paper and nail scissors.